What Does A Real Estate Agent Do?

 - Familiar with the local housing market, including pricing

 - Knowledgeable on local and state real estate laws

 Here’s a look at what real estate agents do on both sides of a real estate transaction.

 What Does A Real Estate Agent Do For A Seller?

 Homeowners looking to sell their homes turn to listing agents.
 Listing agents provide clients with an unbiased valuation of their home and help set a listing price.
 Real estate agents are in tune with the market, so they also make suggestions for home updates that will lead to a successful home sale.

 Listing agents also handle marketing a home listing.
-This includes entering the home into the local Multiple Listing Service (MLS) database.
-Marketing is also done through networking with other real estate agents, creating advertisements, setting up open houses, and other methods.
+This includes entering the home into the local multiple listing service (MLS) database.
+Marketing is also done through networking with other real estate agents, and by creating advertisements and setting up open houses, among other methods.

 Listing agents also negotiate various aspects of a home sale on behalf of their client.
-They may negotiate the price of the home or smaller expenses like closing costs, home warranties, and any fees.
-There are legal actions that occur during the process of selling a home that fall on a real estate agent too.
-Their job includes preparing, submitting, and filing any documents, like contracts and agreements.
+They may negotiate the price of the home or smaller expenses like closing costs, home warranties and any fees.
+There are legal actions that occur during the process of selling a home that fall on a real estate agent as well.
+Their job includes preparing, submitting and filing any documents, like contracts and agreements.

 Buyer’s agents search for local properties that match their client’s requirements and price range.
 This involves searching online but also scouting houses in person.
-They also set up showings, inform clients on the local area and housing market.
+They also set up showings and inform clients on the local area and housing market.

 It’s also important for real estate agents to make sure clients are preapproved for a mortgage.
 Being preapproved shows your agent, the homeowners and their agents that you’re serious about buying a house.